anish891/Campus-Eats/README.md

-# Campus Eats Central
+# Campus Eats

-Campus Eats Central is a web application aimed at simplifying the dining experience for college students by providing a centralized platform to access and manage menus of various food establishments within the campus.
+Campus Eats is a web application aimed at simplifying the dining experience for college students by providing a centralized platform to access and manage menus of various food establishments within the campus.

 ## Problem